aaron-r/ec-invoice/README.md

 <h2>Planned Features</h2>

+* Custom 'Yes/No' prompt when deleting a row.
 * Restrict Part Code fields to only be editable up to one line.
 * Check if selected client has an e-mail address within MYOB.
 If not, prompt to add one.
 * Ability to submit multiple invoices with multiple PO numbers.